captainALI21/Projects/Image-To-ASCII/README.md

-# Image to ASCII converter
+# ASCII Art Converter

-This small python code uses the Pillow library and converts each pixel into a ASCII character
+This Python script uses the Pillow library to convert each pixel of an image into an ASCII character, creating an ASCII art representation of the image.